Matthias Feys

-Matthias Feys (born 22 May 1985 in Bruges) is a Belgian retired footballer.
-He usually played as defensive midfielder.
+Matthias Feys (born 22 May 1985 in Bruges) is a Belgian footballer.
+He usually plays as defensive midfielder for KDC Ruddervoorde.

 Career

 Like Frederik Boi, Bram Vandenbussche and Jan Masureel, Feys was a typical youth product of Cercle Brugge: he never played for any other team before achieving a place in the senior squad.
 Though on 30 June 2007, his contract expired and wasn't renewed.
 He was signed in the beginning of July 2007 by RC Waregem.